jlgabriel/Condor-Shirley-Bridge/readme.md

 ## Acknowledgments

 - Thanks to the Condor Soaring Simulator Team for the great gliding experience.
+- Thanks to the FlyShirley team for their electronic flight bag for pilots.
 - Based on https://github.com/Airplane-Team/sim-interface by Airplane Team.
 - Based on https://github.com/jlgabriel/ForeFlight-Shirley-Bridge by Juan Luis Gabriel.

-- Anthropic Claude 3.7 Sonnet, designer and coder of this application.
+- Code assistance provided by Anthropic Claude 3.7 Sonnet.